jachin/much-select-elm/README.md

 ##### `multi-select`

-The `multi-select` attribute but the `<much-select>` into multi select mode, which allows the user to select multiple values.
+The `multi-select` attribute puts the `<much-select>` into multi select mode, which allows the user to select multiple values.

 This is a boolean attribute, so if the `mulit-select` attribute is present, the `<much-select>` will be in mulit-select mode.
 If not, it will be in the defaul single select mode.

+##### `multi-select-single-item-removal`

+The `multi-select-single-item-removal` attribute adds buttons to remove individual selected options.
+This only works if the `<much-select>` is in mulit-select mode.

+This is a boolean attribute, so if the `multi-select-single-item-removal` is present the `<much-select>` will have the selected option removal buttons visible.
+If not, the default behavior is to not show them.

 ##### `placeholder`